emilykrasser/Chromatic/PlaytestNotes/README.md

 Were the instructions clear?
 No, needed a prompt
 Suggestions: Add a tutorial to know what buttons to press.
 Notes:
-I like the music
+* I like the music
-Noteworthy characters / distinct
+* Noteworthy characters / distinct
-Really clear progression
+* Really clear progression
-awesome
+* Awesome